LaSquadra/Patchy_Apache/README.md

-# Patchy_Apache
+Patchy_Apache:

-#Write a script that patches the vulnerabilities and demonstrate it in action.
+Project goal: Write a script that patches the vulnerabilities and demonstrate it in action.

-Psudo Code:
+Basic concept -> given a known vulnerability, recreate the "apt" command to update the apache web server.

-Basic concept -> given a known vulnerability, recreate the "apt" command to update and patch the system.
+Time allowing, develop other methods of patching that the user can choose fom within the program.